gloriagrama/tcrgen_structure_analysis/README.md

 Pengfei should have access to my /scratch/ggrama/download directory with the correct alphafold docker files used in predict.sh, if not, follow step 1-3 in [alphafold/docker](https://github.com/google-deepmind/alphafold/blob/main/README.md).

 ## Rosetta Applications
 Rosetta Relax and Interface Analyzer can be downloaded [here](https://rosettacommons.org/software/download/) as a non-commerical user (version 3.14).
+Required binaries:

+    relax.linuxgccrelease

+    InterfaceAnalyzer.linuxgccrelease

 ## Generated sequences
 After determining replicable IDs, follow workflow in rmsd.ipynb